-Are you a national from Australia, Canada, New Zealand, Japan, Singapore, South Korea or United States of America?
+Are you a national from the EU, EEA, Australia, Canada, New Zealand, Japan, Singapore, South Korea, Switzerland or United States of America?

 The Home Office has expanded the use of eGates to nationals from these countries.
 If you are a national from the list above and use the eGates you will no longer have to complete a landing card, and will no longer receive an entry stamp in your passport from an immigration officer on the border, confirming the date you entered the UK.

-You must have an entry clearance/visa that is valid when you enter the UK (e.g. your Tier 4 visa), to ensure you enter under the correct visa route.
+You must have an entry clearance/visa that is valid when you enter the UK (e.g. your Student Visa), to ensure you enter under the correct visa route.

-If you enter the UK using an eGate before the start date of your visa, then you will be granted entry as a Standard visitor.
+If you enter the UK using an eGate before the start date of your visa, then you will be granted entry as a Visitor.
 If this happens, you would need to leave and re-enter the UK within the validity of your visa.